stjen/VIP_Midi_Pedal/README.md

-# VIP_Midi_Pedal
+# VIP Midi Pedal

-Repo for the Vypyr VIP 1 Midi Pedal
+Git repo for the VIP Midi Pedal.

+Documentation and more at http://upx.dk/projects/vip_midi_pedal